toddreed/Forma/README.md

 Form validation is accomplished by two mechanism:

 - Forma performs property-level validation via Cocoa’s key-value validation.
 See Apple’s documentation: [Adding Validation](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/KeyValueCoding/Validation.html).
 - Forma performs form-level validation via the `-isFormValid:` method from the `RSFormDelegate` protocol.
 Implement `-isFormValid:` to implement validation that depends on multiple properties.
 For example, a change-password form might require entering the new password twice.
-Form-level validation is appropriate here to check that the both password fields have the same value.
+Form-level validation is appropriate here to check that both password fields have the same value.

 When using `-isFormValid:` to perform validation, it’s important that validation is performed against the uncommitted values of the form and not the model object property values.
 For example, suppose a change-password form has two passwords fields: `newPassword1` and `newPassword2`.
 For the form to be valid, the values entered for these fields must be the same.
 The correct way to do this is: